dallday/MK14displays/README.md

 In both cases there is a zip of the kicad files and a zip of the gerber files used to produce the boards.

-Let mw know if you find these useful and if you get them made up.
+Let me know if you find these useful and if you get them made up.

 David Allday
 November 2021